 Winnipeg has had a number of nicknames over the years.
 It was called “Gateway to the West” when the railroad arrived in the 1880s and a boom time began.
 In the late 1800s and early 1900s, it became known as “Chicago of the North” because of the influence of Chicago style architecture.
 Many heritage buildings still exist in Winnipeg’s Exchange District, an area that has been designated a National Historic Site.
 Winnipeg has also been called the Windy City and Winterpeg.

-Winnipeg has been named Slurpee Capital of the World fifteen years in a row.
+Winnipeg has been named Slurpee Capital of the World for over twenty years in a row.
 Slurpees are a frozen flavoured drink sold by the 7-Eleven company.
 Apparently, Winnipeggers love their slurpees.